FactoryRally/hardware/howToUse.md

 # MQTT-Publisher

+## MQTT-Broker

+In general there are two possibilities for MQTT-Broker:
+1. online brokers -> just change the `broker` attribute in the `MQTTPublisher.py`
+2. Mosquitto (installed on the delivered Pi)

+Basically this is solved using the online brokers so the user doesn't need to interfere with the source code.

+## Run the application

 First you have to connect to the WLAN, in which the game server is also running.

 If everything is installed, the application can be launched by